 Some of the first settlers of this family name were:

-Orloff Settlers in the United States in the 19th Century
+Orloff Settlers in United States in the 19th Century

-Orloff Settlers in the United States in the 20th Century
+Orloff Settlers in United States in the 20th Century

 The Orloff Family Crest was acquired from the Houseofnames.com archives.
 The Orloff Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.